 Most of you know that I am absolutely mad about herbs.
 As the crazy mad scientist herbalist mamma that I am, I wanted to take a moment and share my list of must-have herbs for this winter season.
-With so many new flu viruses and colds going around it is imperative that I keep my cabinets stocked at all times with herbal meds.
+With so many new viruses and colds going around it is imperative that I keep my cabinets stocked at all times with herbal meds.
 From rubs to glycerites and herbal tea blends, I like being prepared in case we get slammed with a pesky invader.
-On a side note, daily intake of vitamin D3 and zinc is a must during flu season.
-These two supplements are the lone rangers no one hears about but are extremely important in keeping our bodies healthy.
+On a side note, daily intake of vitamin C, vitamin D3, and zinc is a must for us during flu season.
+These supplements are the lone rangers no one hears about but are extremely important in keeping our bodies healthy.

 Soon we will hear kids at school coughing and sneezing on each other all day long.
 Can anyone say “Yuck” with me?

 All germs aside; this year I encourage you to get armed with all the great green herbs that God created for our benefit.
 As I have said before on this site, there are many hidden medicinal treasures embedded in nature’s beautiful playground, our earth.

 Now for the fantastic six.

 1. Astragalus: An amazing root that has been used for centuries as a powerful antibacterial, anti-inflammatory, and antiviral.
 Research has shown that it assists the body in returning to a normal immune function especially for those who are very ill.
 It’s also a powerful adaptogen that according to recent research assists white blood cells in the process of fighting infection by signaling them where they need to go to fight off intruding pathogens.
 At home, we use it in teas, capsules, tinctures, glycerites, and smoothies.